ljtallon/Tableau_Projects/README.md

 # Seattle Airbnb Sales Dashboard

-A data analysis and visualization project exploring Airbnb sales trends in Seattle to uncover pricing patterns and insights for property investors.
+This dashboard outlined financial forecasting for Seattle AirBnb Sales.
+AirBnb prices are primarily based on zip code and number of bedrooms.

 ## Project Overview
 This project analyzes Airbnb listings in Seattle to identify pricing trends, occupancy patterns, and revenue drivers.